Zy Alexander

-A'Zyrian "Zy" Alexander (born November 26, 2001) is an American professional football cornerback.
+A'Zyrian "Zy" Alexander (born November 26, 2001) is an American professional football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football for the Southeastern Louisiana Lions and the LSU Tigers.

-Early life and high school
+Early life

 Alexander attended Loreauville High School in Loreauville, Louisiana, where he played quarterback and wide receiver on the football team.
 He committed to play college football for the Southeastern Louisiana Lions.